prashant152005/ForeSight-Realty/README.md

 ## 📝 License

-This project is open-source and developed for educational and learning purposes.
+This project is licensced to @prashant152005, developed for educational and learning purposes.
-Feel free to fork, enhance, or contribute to its growth.
+Feel free to contact for fork, enhance, or contribute to its growth.